Magnus Ranstorp

-Per Magnus Ranstorp (born 13 March 1965 in Hästveda) is a Swedish Professor who has written about Hezbollah, Hamas, Al-Qaeda and other militant Islamic movements.
-He is the Research Director of the centre for Asymmetric Threat Studies at the Swedish National Defence College, directing a project on Strategic Terrorist Threats to Europe which focuses on radicalisation and recruitment of salafist-jihadist terrorists across Europe and the convergence between Chemical, Biological, Radioactive and Nuclear Weapons, and Terrorism.
+Per Magnus Ranstorp (born 13 March 1965 in Hästveda) is a Swedish political commentator and docent who has written about Hezbollah, Hamas, Al-Qaeda and other militant Islamic movements.
+He is the Research Director of the Centre for Asymmetric Threat Studies at the Swedish National Defence College, directing a project on Strategic Terrorist Threats to Europe which focuses on radicalisation and recruitment of salafist-jihadist terrorists across Europe and the convergence between Chemical, Biological, Radioactive and Nuclear Weapons, and Terrorism.
 Ranstorp graduated from Gustavus Adolphus College in Saint Peter, Minnesota in 1985.

-He was previously the Director of Centre for the Study of Terrorism and Political Violence (CSTPV) at the University of St Andrews, Scotland.
-He is the author of Hizballah in Lebanon as well as several articles and monographs on terrorism and counter-terrorism.
+He was briefly the Director of the Centre for the Study of Terrorism and Political Violence (CSTPV) at the University of St Andrews, Scotland.
+He is the author of Hizballah in Lebanon as well as several articles and monographs on terrorism and counter-terrorism, although during the past 15 years only one of his publications has been peer-reviewed.
 He is on the international editorial advisory board of the academic journal Studies in Conflict and Terrorism and on the editorial boards of two newly launched peer-reviewed journals published by Taylor & Francis: Dynamics of Asymmetric Conflict and Critical Studies on Terrorism.
-In 2003 he was invited to testify before the first hearing of the 9/11 Commission.
+In 2003, he was invited to testify before the first hearing of the 9/11 Commission.
 He was a member of an Advisory Panel on Terrorism in Europe advising the EU counter-terrorism coordinator.
-In 2005 he was a contributor to the George C. Marshall Center directed project on "Ideological War on Terror: Synthesizing Strategies Worldwide" (funded by the Office of the US Secretary of Defense).
-In 2006 Ranstorp was invited to join the European Commission Expert Group on Violent Radicalisation, an official advisory body on all matters relating to violent radicalisation and recruitment of extremists within the EU.
+In 2005, he was a contributor to the George C. Marshall Center-directed project on "Ideological War on Terror: Synthesizing Strategies Worldwide" (funded by the Office of the US Secretary of Defense).
+In 2006, Ranstorp was invited to join the European Commission Expert Group on Violent Radicalisation, an official advisory body on all matters relating to violent radicalisation and recruitment of extremists within the EU.
+Ranstorp has been heavily criticized by other researchers, including political scientist Anna Ardin, for relying on questionable and discredited sources for his research, and for exhibiting an undeniable "pro-Israel" bias.
+Ranstorp has only published one peer-reviewed research article during the past 15 years.